Papal Audience Tickets

 The dream of many people is to have a private audience with the Holy Father.
 Due to his busy schedule this is often complicated but not impossible.

 If this is your case, all you have to do is write a letter to the Vatican requesting a private audience with the Pope and express the reasons why you would like to have a personal meeting with him.
-Who knows, you might get lucky - nothing to lose by trying!
+Who knows, you might even get lucky - it doesn't hurt to try!

 After seeing the Pope in person you may want to visit the interior of St. Peter's Basilica, the seat of Christianity.
-You can read more about this experience here: Tickets to St. Peter's Basilica in Rome.
+My advice is to book a guided tour of the Basilica, which also includes access to the grottoes, if you really want to soak it all in.

-If you visit Rome you can't miss the Vatican Museums, one of its great treasures where you can also see the spectacular Sistine Chapel.
-Everything you need to know you will find in the articles Where to buy tickets for the Vatican and Tickets for the Sistine Chapel in Rome.
+Also, if you visit Rome you can't miss the Vatican Museums, one of its great treasures where you can also see the spectacular Sistine Chapel.
+Did you know that if you book last minute tickets for the Vatican Museums and the Sistine Chapel you will avoid the queues and you will also have access to all the rooms and galleries open at the time of your visit?

-And although it is not as famous as the Vatican's exhibition rooms, the Capitoline Museums are a highly recommended visit that is not usually included in the most typical tourist circuits.
-If you want to know more about this museum, don't miss the article: Tickets for the Capitoline Museums.
+And although it is not as famous as the Vatican exhibition rooms, the Capitoline Museums are a highly recommended visit that is not usually included in the most typical tourist circuits.
+Book your tickets for the Capitoline Museums in advance and be sure to visit what are considered to be the first museums in the world.